Guy Sebastian: Early life

 Sebastian is the second of four sons.
 His older brother Ollie was born in India, and his younger brothers Chris and Jeremy were born in Australia.
 His family originally migrated to Melbourne when Sebastian was six.
 Four years later at the age of ten, his family migrated to Adelaide, presumably due to Ivan's work as a geologist at the time.
 This was where Sebastian spent his teenage years and began expanding his musical career.

+In a 2026 episode of Who Do You Think You Are?, Sebastian took a DNA test, explaining that "there has been so much ambiguity around my genealogy."
+He discovered that his three-times-great-grandfather started his life in India as a British soldier, and found stories relating to the East India Company.

+In Sri Lanka, Sebastian asked his father why he was named after his paternal grandfather.
+Ivan explained that he was very close to his own father, who worked for St John Ambulance.
+"He was always very encouraging, always had the nicest things to say," Ivan recalled.
+"Whilst I was studying geology in my second year, Dad met with an accident and he passed away."
+Ivan was away studying at the time and the family did not tell him for three months, fearing it would disrupt his exams.
+"Because I was so proud of my dad, of his achievements and his contribution to the community at large," Ivan explained, "I wanted you to have his name."

+Sebastian also discovered he is a cousin of Evangeline Thillayampalam, a Sri Lankan educator and the first non-European principal of Chundikuli Girls' College in Jaffna.
+He described her as "a woman who made a tremendous impact, especially for females in Jaffna, Sri Lanka" and "an innovator, full of courage and tenacity, and her legacy lives on to this day."

 As a child, Sebastian took violin lessons; he would later learn to play guitar, drums and piano, although he has had no formal training in these other musical instruments.
 After attending St Paul's College, Gilles Plains in 1991, Sebastian attended King's Baptist Grammar School after his family moved to Golden Grove.
 He then began studies in medical radiation at the University of South Australia, but left to pursue a career in music.
 He taught vocals at Temple Christian College and other high schools while also working as a recording engineer and studying music technology at the University of Adelaide's Elder Conservatorium.

 Sebastian, former member of the Planetshakers band from 2002 to 2005, was a worship leader, sang background vocals, recording albums for Planetshakers Church at Paradise Community Church conferences, and went on to win the first Australian Idol and become a massive star in the country.
 He attended Paradise Community Church, an Assemblies of God church and one of the largest churches in Australia, and he became one of their main worship singers, after winning Australian Idol he recorded two albums, Adore in 2004 and Set Me Free in 2008.